MLLIMYOONA/test3/README.md

 Prediction and Understanding of Information Cascades](https://dl.acm.org/doi/10.1145/3132847.3132973), CIKM, 2017).
 - [APS](https://journals.aps.org/datasets) (Released by *American Physical Society*, obtained at Jan 17, 2019).

-Make sure the dataset.txt file of aps and weibo are in "data/aps/" and "data/weibo/" directories

 ### Run the code
 ```shell